WORKING THE AUCTION PROCESS SO IT FAVORS YOU

 What I did was wait until about 10 minutes before the deadline and set up both my computer and iPad logged in to the auction.
 With maybe 10 seconds left to bid, I would enter my price.
 This would not allow the other bidder enough time to counter unless he had a higher Auto Bid in place.
 If so, the second computer would give me a second chance to quickly bid again just before the deadline.

 For example: A power saw has a used value of $100.
 The current high bid is $50.
 You bid $60.
-Immediately the message comes back that you have been outbid automatically by the other person’s in-place Auto Bid You are willing to go to $125.
-You now need to find that persons max price without going too far.
+Immediately the message comes back that you have been outbid automatically by the other person’s in-place Auto Bid.
+Since you are willing to go to $125, you now need to find that persons max price without going too far.

-After several attempts, you reach a figure of $85 and you are suddenly the high bidder.
+After several attempts, you reach a figure of $85 and discover you are suddenly the high bidder.
 The other bidder has dropped out because his maximum price has been surpassed.
 If the deadline is hit, and you are still the high bidder, you win.
-This is as long as there is either no reserve or the reserve has been met by your final bid.
+This is as long as there is either no reserve price on the item being bid on, or the reserve has been met by your final bid.

-A reserve is the lowest price a seller is willing to accept, but the actual amount is only known to the auction house.
+A reserve is the lowest price a seller is willing to accept, but the actual amount is only known to the auction house computer or auctioneer.

 How Does The Auction Process Fit Into The Budgeting Mandate?

 Hobbies, for example, can be very expensive.
 By bidding on eBay, I was able to win bids at prices well below retail value.
-Some stuff was new in the box, other stuff was used.
-At one auction, I was able to get a slightly used powerful finishing circular saw that retailed new at $300 for a winning bid price of $50.
+Some items were new in the box, other stuff was used.
+At one auction, I was able to get a slightly used powerful circular saw designed for trim work that had a retail price set at $300 for a winning bid price of $50.
 The pictures showed it to be in like new condition, and I found out that it really was in primo condition when I received it as promised by the seller.

-In my series entitled the Budgethouse Renovator, I describe how I got a house at auction valued by an appraiser’s ARV (After Repair Value) Of $150,000 for the winning bid price of $43,000.
-And that was after I didn’t meet the seller’s Reserve Price of $63,000 a few weeks earlier.
-I had to find out what a competitor’s maximum Auto Bid Price was by guessing and having advanced knowledge of how the seller was systematically dropping his pricing.
+In my series entitled the Budgethouse Renovator, I describe how I obtained a house at auction valued by an appraiser’s ARV (After Repair Value) at $150,000 for the winning bid price of $43,000.
+And that was after I didn’t meet the seller’s Reserve Price of $63,000 a few weeks earlier with my first attempt.
+As I continued my pursuit, I felt that it was imperative to find out what my only competitor’s maximum Auto Bid Price was while on the road returning from my inspection of the house.

 Granted this is risky business, but can be fun and rewarding if you do your homework.
 After all, isn’t life a gamble anyways?